abusedmedia/Presenta-WWW/content/blog/alternative-to-placid.md

 ---
-title: "PRESENTA: an Alternative to Robolly"
+title: "PRESENTA: an Alternative to Placid"
 category: comparison
 ---

 > Having competitors is good to foster an healthy innovation.
 This page tries to make a fair comparison with a [PRESENTA Platform](/) competitor to provide good information to users and customers helping them to make a choice.

-[Robolly](https://robolly.com/) service allows to generate dynamic visuals using templates and an API.
+[Placid](https://placid.app/) service allows to generate dynamic visuals using templates and an API.

-They claim to be an "IMAGE AUTOMATION SERVICE" to "Automate your marketing visuals".
+They claim to "Generate on-brand social media images automatically" with "image generation API and nocode integrations".

-They are focussed mainly on "Social Preview Image",  "Podcast Cover", "Open Graph Image", "Voucher" and "Social Media Post".
+They are focussed mainly on "Social Preview Image",  "Open Graph Image" and "Social Media Post".

-Robolly is a PRESENTA competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.
+**Placid** is a **PRESENTA** competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.

 Here a feature comparisons table for a fast overview: